-Sang Cheol's research focuses on advanced characterization and design of electrolytes for Li batteries.
-He employs both top-down approaches using empirical data-driven methods to understand and design electrolytes, as well as bottom-up approaches, developing tools to characterize the thermodynamics of electrolytes and constructing novel design frameworks.
+Sang Cheol's research focuses on probing and designing electrolytes for Li batteries.
+He employs both top-down approaches using data-driven methods to understand and design electrolytes, as well as bottom-up approaches, developing tools to characterize the thermodynamics of electrolytes and constructing novel design frameworks.

 Developing Tools for Electrolyte Characterization